Gamatoza/PushShiftSharp/README.md

 ~~.Before()~~
 ~~.After()~~

-.ScoreMoreThan \
-.ScoreLessThan  |= search by karma on post .ScoreEquals   /
+.ScoreMoreThan|.ScoreLessThan|.ScoreEquals = search by karma on post

 .Author          = search by author